What is the Difference Between Elder Law and Estate Planning?

 Should I Hire A Denver, CO Elder Law Attorney?

-The Denver estate planning attorneys of Phillips and Blow, PC, we believe that realistic planning for elder law is always better than buying someone’s “magic beans” that may or may not work and could even be harmful.
+The Denver estate planning attorneys of Colorado Estate Matters, we believe that realistic planning for elder law is always better than buying someone’s “magic beans” that may or may not work and could even be harmful.
 Our elder law lawyers take a conservative and prudent approach, utilizing all of the tools and techniques legally available to you, such as special needs trusts and long-term care insurance.
 We practice in the south Denver metro area and throughout Colorado.